Semi-periphery countries: 1700–1875

 The development of trade between Europe, the Americas, and the East generated massive profits for a relatively small merchant elite in the European colonial powers.
-These merchants were able to utilize their profits to take control of agriculture and other industries.
-The merchant class further consolidated its power by extending control over internal markets and the prices of finished goods.
+Those merchants used their profits to take control of agriculture and other industries and further consolidated their power by extending control over internal markets and the prices of finished goods.
 The result was the development of the necessary capital to industrialize the European core states.

-This era was defined by the transition from agriculture to industrialization.
+The era was defined by the transition from agriculture to industrialization.
 The rapid development of industry triggered several reactions.
 Many European states explored new territories in addition to their original colonial holdings for new markets to exploit.
 The European world system continued to expand and include more regions, as it absorbed the Indian Ocean economic system through the acquisition of colonies by Britain, France, Spain, and Portugal, among others.
-Previously isolated regions, like much of the American interior zone, joined newly independent South American countries in becoming part of the periphery.
-By the nineteenth century, Asia and Africa had also entered the world system as peripheral regions.
-This development of Africa and Asia as peripheral continents allowed for new cores like the United States and Germany to improve their core status, rising higher within the world system.
+Previously-isolated regions, like much of the American interior zone, joined the newly-independent South American countries in becoming part of the periphery.
+By the 19th century, Asia and Africa had also entered the world system as peripheral regions.
+The development of Africa and Asia as peripheral continents allowed for new cores like the United States and Germany to improve their core status and to rise higher within the world system.

-Throughout this time period was a constant shift within core regions from a combination of agriculture and industry to solely industrial enterprise.
-In this period, England was the leader in industrial and agricultural production, though by 1900, only ten percent of England's populace worked in agriculture, demonstrating the shift to industry not only in England but across the core stratum.
+Throughout this time period, a constant shift within core regions came from a combination of agriculture and industry to solely industrial enterprise.
+England was the leader in industrial and agricultural production, but by 1900, only 10% of England's populace worked in agriculture, which demonstrated the shift to industry in England but across the core stratum.
 The dramatic shift to industry extended beyond the core by the end of this time period, as core regions encouraged the development of manufacturing in peripheral and semi-peripheral zones to further develop those markets and create demand for newly developed machines and other goods.